 - Reference services that are bundled into critical care services for newborns and for older children

 Not a member?
 There are two ways to watch:

-Purchase on-demand access to the recorded webinar with downloadable reference materials.
+Purchase on-demand access to the recorded webinar with downloadable reference materials for $129.
 Or, get FREE access, see details below.

 CodingIntel members get access to our on-line library of coding resources, including regular updates on coding changes that affect your practice.
 Membership includes FREE access to all webinars!
 If you miss one, you can watch on-demand anytime.

 *This program has the prior approval of AAPC for 1 continuing education credit.
 Granting of prior approval in no way constitutes endorsement by AAPC of the program content or the program sponsor.